Summary and Background Information

-- Regional Director – coordinate the team to deliver a successful GovHack competition in your region (NT, VIC, NSW, ACT Only)
+- Regional Lead – coordinate the team to deliver a successful GovHack competition in your region (WA, NT, QLD, TAS Only)

-- Deputy Regional Director – support RD and work with the team to deliver GovHack (All States, except Tas)
+- Deputy Regional Lead – support RD and work with the team to deliver GovHack (All States)

-- Regional Sponsorship – liaise with local sponsors and International Operations Team (IOT) Sponsorship Director to ensure needs of sponsors are met locally.
-(All States, except Tas)
+- Regional Sponsorship – liaise with local sponsors and International Operations Team (IOT) Sponsorship Lead to ensure needs of sponsors are met locally.
+(All States)

 - Regional Marketing and Communications – responsible for local social media, passing ideas/contacts for articles to IOT Marketing, local promotion and engagement.
-(All States, except Tas)
+(All States)

 - Regional Technical Support– Minimum of 2 tech support for the competition weekend – engage with IOT Tech Team in the lead up to the competition to understand the technology and systems for the competition and assist competitors over the weekend competition.
-(All States, except Tas)
+(All States)

 - Regional Community Outreach– to reach out to local community groups and organisations and establish relationships for ongoing support and interaction.
-(All States, except Tas)
+(All States)

-- Skilled / experienced in one or more of the areas listed above
+Skill / experience in one or more of the areas listed:

 - A resident of the state you are volunteering in